top of page

 Build real AI projects with real mentors — for students in grades 7–12

-Motivated students work with graduate students and experienced practitioners on focused AI projects with real deliverables — apps, research papers, and presentations that strengthen college applications and build the confidence to keep doing meaningful work.
+Motivated students collaborate with experienced practitioners and researchers on focused AI projects with real deliverables — apps, research papers, and presentations that strengthen college applications and build the confidence to keep building with AI on their own.

 30+